ExtremeFLOW/neko-top/documentation/pages/user_guide/unsteady_simulation.md

    and the Python dependencies required by `pySEMTools`.
 3. Use the example `prepare.sh` scripts to build the case in the same software environment you intend to run.
-4. Launch the POD case through the provided example `run.sh` script, for example in `examples/POD_rugby_ball/run.sh`, rather than manually piecing together the MPI command.
+4. Launch the POD case through the repository-level `run.sh` script from the Neko-TOP root, for example `./run.sh POD_rugby_ball`, rather than manually piecing together the MPI command.

 The POD helper scripts print the active `python3`, `mpirun`, `CONDA_PREFIX`, `PYTHONPATH`, and `LD_LIBRARY_PATH` before launching.
 If `mpi4py` or ADIOS2